-- Tell me about a time you had to make a decision without all the required information.
+- Behavioral interview question: Tell me about a time you had to make a decision without all the required information.

 Top Interview Questions & Answers

 Answer: “I’m the kind of employee who knows how to execute very hard and tedious tasks with precision.
 I pay attention to all the details of a project for the best results.
-I make sure that every aspect of a task to be completed is just right, and that it is completed in a timely manner.”
+I make sure that every aspect of a task to be completed is just right and that it is completed promptly.”

 Answer: “I read a write-up a few months back on the outreach your company does within the local community.
 Giving back and volunteering is an important part of my own personal core values, and I remember feeling happy that a company values this community as much as I do.
 That happiness grew when I saw there was a job position opening in my field here.
 I would really enjoy coming to work each day with the knowledge that I am helping to make a difference in the community through my work in this position.”

 Answer: “I’m not very good at visualizing how long a task will take me to finish.
 I quite often underestimate the time it will take to do smaller, less detailed jobs.
-The result is that I don’t allow enough time to larger and more important projects.
-I have to rush to get things done, and it’s a very bad habit that makes me miss deadlines.
+The result is that I don’t allow enough time for larger and more important projects.
+I have to rush to get things done, and it’s a terrible habit that makes me miss deadlines.
 To address the problem, I’ve started taking time management courses at my local college.”

 Answer: “What gets me up in the morning is the notion that every day is a brand new day to grow.
-I’m one who loves to beat my own personal records.
-Especially with health and wellness.
-Being able to wake up, challenge myself and see the rewards of succeeding is extremely gratifying.
+I’m one who loves to beat my own personal records, especially with health and wellness.
+Being able to wake up, challenge me, and see the rewards of succeeding is extremely gratifying.
 More so than any monetary exchange.”